-Should you pick the Garmin Vivoactive 4 or Vivoactive 3?
+Garmin Vivoactive 4 vs. Vivoactive 3: Which should you buy?

 - Music storage isn't standard

-- Lacks onscreen workouts
+- No on-screen workouts

-The Vivoactive 3 was first released two years ago and has been a popular choice ever since.
-Now that there's finally a successor available, it's important to compare the two wearables so you can decide which one is the better pick.
-The Vivoactive 4 brings with it some subtle changes that are worth discussing as well as some big changes that just might win you over.
+While the predecessor is an impressive wearable, the Garmin Vivoactive 4 is better than the original.
+The Vivoactive 4 and Vivoactive 3 are some of the best Android smartwatches; whether you prefer advanced features or a budget-friendly price tag, one of these watches will meet your needs.
+Those seeking the latest and greatest features will likely prefer the newer Garmin Vivoactive 4.

-From offering two different sizes to making music storage a standard feature, there's a lot of positive upgrades here.
-Both editions provide you with a solid all-around fitness smartwatch that's going to meet the needs of most casual lifestyle athletes.
-If you were a fan of the Vivoactive 3, you'll certainly appreciate all the features that come with the new model.
-It's got a hefty price tag, but it may just be worth it for all that you get this time around.
+From offering two different sizes to making music storage a standard feature, there are a lot of positive upgrades here.
+Both the Vivoactive 4 and 3 offer a solid fitness tracking experience that will satisfy the needs of most casual athletes.
+If you were a fan of the original Vivoactive 3, you'd certainly appreciate all the features that come with the newer model.
+It's not the cheapest Android smartwatch, but it may just be worth it for all that you get this time around.
+It's easily the better choice as far as features are concerned.

-With the previous model, the only size option was 43mm.
-The new Vivoactive 4 is available in 45mm and a model called the 4S, which is 40mm.
-Both watch sizes are the same price.
-The only difference between the two is the size and battery performance.
-Additionally, the 4S offers a rose gold variant while the 4 is only available in slate and silver.
+The Garmin Vivoactive 3 only comes in one size: 43mm.
+You'll be glad to know the Vivoactive 4 is available in two sizes: 45mm and 40mm.
+These models are known as the Garmin Vivoactive 4 and 4s, respectively.
+The only difference between these two models is the size and overall battery performance.
+It's also worth noting that the color options vary a bit.
+The 4S comes in Light Gold, Rose Gold, Slate, and Silver.
+However, the standard Vivoactive 4 only comes in Slate and Silver.

-Like its predecessor, the new model comes with an always-on transflective display.
+Like its predecessor, the Vivoactive 4 has a sunlight-visible, transflective display.
 However, you'll now have two buttons on your watch instead of one.
-The upper right button is for selecting, stopping, and starting while the lower right button is for going back and lapping.
+The upper right button is for selecting, stopping, and starting, while the lower right button is for returning to the previous menu and lapping during workouts.
+There are multiple third-party Garmin Vivoactive 4 bands, but both models come with a silicone band.

 |Vivoactive 4